 As stated earlier, there are many benefits of co-washing, including adding extra hydration to your hair, preserving your color for longer, and being able to restyle your hair between shampoos.
 However, the negative side of co-washing is that it doesn’t cleanse your hair as thoroughly as shampooing.
 You can achieve your ideal hair by finding a good balance between the two.

-As a hair stylist, I recommend that you shampoo your hair anywhere from twice a week to once every two weeks.
+As a general guideline, shampoo your hair anywhere from twice a week to once every two weeks.
 Co-washing can be done as much as once a day.
 Therefore, co-washing is a great thing to do in between shampoos, either to restyle your hair or to postpone shampooing for a bit longer.

-If you are someone who needs to soak and restyle their hair every single day, you should definitely be co-washing every day instead of shampooing every day.
-You will notice that your hair is softer, shinier, and altogether healthier.
+If you are someone who needs to soak and restyle their hair every single day, co-washing is usually gentler than shampooing every day.

 What Products Should be Used for Co-Washing?